 - Housing: $2,500 - $4,500 (mortgage/rent + HOA + insurance)

-Pro Tip: Many retirees find that eliminating state income tax on their pension and Social Security saves $5,000-$15,000 annually compared to states like New York or California.
+Pro Tip: Many retirees find that eliminating state income tax on their pension and Social Security saves $5,000-$20,000 annually compared to states like New York, New Jersey, or California.
+Run your specific numbers using a state tax comparison calculator.
+See our cost of living comparison across SWFL cities for detailed breakdowns of how Naples stacks up against Fort Myers, Cape Coral, and Sarasota.

 Best Naples Neighborhoods for Retirees